martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 ---

 ## TL;DR
-We built an R Shiny app to improve access to information on Hong Kong's local politicians so that voters can make more informed choices.
+We built an R Shiny app to improve access to information on Hong Kong's local politicians.
+This is so that voters can make more informed choices.
 This combines information on each politician alongside their Facebook updates and illustrative maps of their district.

 > *This project is an attempt to help make a difference with R programming.
 It's an opportunity for us to learn, to code, to have fun, and to make a difference.*